Kreispy/kreispy.github.io/_posts/2014-12-23-senior-design-project.md

 -----
 Gesture Gym is a therapeutic tablet application designed to complement traditional physical therapy.
 Traditional physical therapy is inconvenient, expensive, mundane and isolated.
-Furthermore, there is a general lack of quantative data on the issue; doctors collect very little numerical data on the therapy they conduct.
+Furthermore, there is a general lack of quantitative data on the issue; doctors collect very little numerical data on the therapy they conduct.

 Inspired by popular rhythm game [osu!](http://en.wikipedia.org/wiki/Osu!), Gesture Gym is a project